BillZhao007/Setbench_mini/README.md

+# SetBench Mini

-# Mini example used for temporary experiments in research.
+Mini example used for temporary experiments in research.

 Refer to Trevor Brown's SetBench: https://bitbucket.org/trbot86/setbench/src/master/

 ### To support PAPI measurements in usage: